Modern YEAR FOURTEEN (Part 2)

 –Black Canary/Oracle: Birds of Prey #1

 Oracle hires Black Canary to investigate a string of eco-terrorist bombings all targeted at business mogul Nick Devine.
 Oracle guides Black Canary into battle at a club where Devine is attacked.
 Bruce and Lucius Fox are present.
-Black Canary (along with the queen of the Asian mob, Lynx) then travels to Africa and is able to reveal that Devine is actually behind the bombings and is collecting on insurance fraud.
+Black Canary (along with the queen of the Asian mob, Lynx) then travels to Africa and reveals that Devine is actually behind the bombings and is collecting on insurance fraud.
 Because the mission is such a success, Oracle decides Black Canary’s next mission will be to put a stop to a Santa Priscan human-trafficking ring.
 (That mission, shown in the Batman-less Showcase ’96 #3 Part 1, will happen in a few weeks.)
-The Devine case functions as the official beginning of Oracle’s covert-ops team of rotating members known as the Birds of Prey.
+The Devine case marks the official beginning of Oracle’s covert-ops team of rotating members, known as the Birds of Prey.

 –REFERENCE: In Birds of Prey #6.
 Now that the Birds of Prey have officially launched, Batman begins secretly monitoring all of Babs’ transmissions and communications.
 He also bugs Oracle’s apartment headquarters with hidden cameras and audio recording devices.
 Batman will continue monitoring the Birds of Prey for the next year-plus.
 (Unknown to Batman, Oracle is aware of his spying and is actually spying on him as well!)